 This intro to backpacking trip is specifically for people who identify as women, or who are non-binary and will feel more comfortable in a group that does not include men.
 People with these identities often feel less safe in the outdoors than those who identify or are perceived as men, and this trip is intended to be a space for them to learn about backpacking that is centered around them and their experience in the backcountry.

 This trip takes place on the Olympic Peninsula on the trail known as the Ozette Triangle, the ancestral home of the Makah people.
 From the camp location, participants can hike to the Wedding Rocks, the site of petroglyphs depicting whales, sailing ships, hunters, and priests.
 Ozette is remote, less visited than many other areas on the Olympic Coast, and is characterized by wild and rugged coastline views.

 Educational – Tidepools – Wildlife – History

-Easy: Moderate elevation gain and loss, 9 miles over three days, some scrambling over wet, slippery rocks, uneven and steep trail.
+Easy: Moderate elevation gain and loss, 6-8 miles over two days, some scrambling over wet, slippery rocks, uneven and steep trail.

 Includes gear, transportation, and all entrance fees, permits, and passes.